-part of phonetic word transcription speech plump $/pl_mp/(adj) =$ rather fat; overweight opp: thin antonym

-John's a bit plump; he is thinking of going on a example sentence diet.
+phonetic part of transcription speech plump /plAmp/ (adj) = rather fat; overweight opp: thin antonym John's a bit plump; he is thinking of going on a diet. example sentence

 Which of these features are in your dictionary?

 Who's who?
 Choose a person in your class.
 Your partner asks you Yes/No questions to find out who the person is.